nathanwbailey/SPARTA/README.md

-# 'SPARse-data augmented conTRAstive spatiotemporal embeddings’ (SPARTA)
+# Contrastive Learning Boosts Deterministic and Generative Models for Weather Data

-This repository contains code and experiments for the paper titled: 'SPARse-data augmented conTRAstive spatiotemporal embeddings’ (SPARTA)
+This repository contains code and experiments for the paper titled: Contrastive Learning Boosts Deterministic and Generative Models for Weather Data

 ## Repository Structure